Temple of Hera, Olympia: Columns

-A long-standing theory holds that the columns were only gradually replaced with stone ones due to the wood rotting out, and other natural and man-made events.
-In the second century AD, one of the two columns in the opisthodomos was still oak.
+The original wooden columns of the temple were gradually replaced with ones made of stone gradually between the mid 6th century BC and the Christian era.
+In 173 AD, one of the two columns in the opisthodomos was still oak.
 As the replacements took place at widely differing periods between the Archaic and Roman periods, and were carved under the influence of their respective contemporary styles, they differ considerably in proportions and detail.
 This becomes apparent in the columns' capitals, as each one is slightly different from the next.
+Additionally, column shafts differ by nearly 1 ft in diameter, and one even has a different number of flutes than the rest.
 Another theory holds that the columns are so different, not because wooden columns were being replaced, but because various workshops erected different stone columns at the same time.
 Perhaps each style represented the major city-states or private donors for whom these builders were working, as Olympia was a pan-Doric sanctuary.
 No remains of the entablature above the columns were found, but are believed to have been wooden.